Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **service and Order**: Implement a one-to-many relationship where each service can have multiple orders.​

-- **Milestones and orders**: Implement a many-to-many relationship where each order has many milestones, one milestone has one order.
+- **Milestones and orders**: Implement a many-to-many relationship where each order has many milestones, one milestone has many orders.

-- **Milestones and proposals**: Implement a many-to-many relationship where each proposal has many milestones, one milestone has one proposal.
+- **Milestones and proposals**: Implement a many-to-many relationship where each proposal has many milestones, one milestone has many proposals.

 - **Milestone and milestone statuses**: Implement a one-to-many relationship where each milestone has one status and one status has many milestones